remotemcu/remcu_examples/STM32F103C8T6-Blue-Pill/README.md

-# REMCU examples for STM32F103 board
+# REMCU examples for STM32F103C8T6 Blue Pill board
 ## Overview

 These simple examples demonstrate how to easily expand hardware of a Raspberry Pi board using one dollar STM32F103C8T6 microcontroller and some wires.